-Camping gives you the chance to get up close and personal with the diverse natural environments, wildlife, birds and fish found throughout The Great Waterway.
-There’s no shortage of places to camp along The Great Waterway, either.
-Campgrounds and nature preserves along Lake Ontario and the St. Lawrence River offer unique experiences in the outdoors.
-It could be a carefree afternoon among the dunes of Sandbanks Provincial Park, canoeing along Charleston Lake, or hiking to a remote glen in Frontenac Provincial Park.
-Whatever you’re in the mood for, there’s a campsite waiting for you to begin your next camping adventure.
+Camping gives you the chance to get up close and personal with the diverse natural environments, wildlife, birds and fish found throughout South Eastern Ontario.
+Campgrounds and nature preserves along Lake Ontario, the St. Lawrence River and the Rideau Canal offer unique experiences in the outdoors.
+It could be a carefree afternoon among the dunes of Sandbanks Provincial Park, canoeing along Charleston Lake, or hiking to a remote area in Frontenac Provincial Park.

 Sandbanks Provincial Park in Prince Edward County brings together golden sand beaches and giant sand dunes to form two of the largest bay mouth sandbars in the world on the shores of Lake Ontario.
 Miles of massive sand dunes and shallow waters make Sandbanks camping a great option for the kids.
 The campground features 549 campsites spread out over five giant areas.
 Each campsite comes with a picnic table and fireplace grill for those family cookouts by the water.
 If you want to get out on the lake, kayaks, canoe and paddleboat rentals are within easy reach.
 While you’re near the Bay of Quinte, enjoy a picnic alongside the crystal clear fresh waters and countryside of Lake on the Mountain.
 After lunch, paddle your kayak or canoe for a closer look at the shoreline from the water.